 The Books in the Celia Series

-The stories and books grew with up with Celia.
-Over the years, Elena Fortún wrote more than twenty books until her death in 1987.
-Each book followed the life and growth of Celia into adulthood.
+The stories and books grew up with Celia.
+Over the years, Elena Fortún wrote more than twenty books until she died in 1987.
+Each book follows the life and growth of Celia into adulthood.

 - Celia, lo que dice (1929)